 Children need to hear you pray.
 If they don't hear you pray, how do they know you do it?
 They will learn how to approach the throne of God by your example.
 Teach them to pray at a young age.
-Take them to the prayer room with you at church, and train them to respect this time of talking to the
+Take them to the prayer room with you at church, and train them to respect this time of talking to the King of kings.
+Show them how to worship in church.
+Be an example in worship.

-&lt;sup>17 Lisa Leff, Where Have All The Children Gone: Associated Press online, accessed May 24, 2005; available from http://pqasb.pqarchiver.com/ap.
+17 Lisa Leff, Where Have All The Children Gone: Associated Press online, accessed May 24, 2005; available from http://pqasb.pqarchiver.com/ap.